FREQUENTLY ASKED QUESTIONS

 Q. Will I miss a lot of school or work?

 Hopefully not.
 Most appointments are scheduled for early in the morning so a donor will have as little disruption to her schedule as possible.
 The procedure will require an entire day free, however.
 It is very important that you recognize the level of responsibility required in making and keeping these appointments, and in doing so, be very honest with yourself as to whether or not donation would be possible for you and your work, school and personal schedule.

 Q. How much am I paid?

-At Fertility SOURCE Companies, our egg donors are compensated $8,000 and up.
+At Fertility SOURCE Companies, our egg donors receive a base compensation that varies based on location, ranging from $5,500 to $8,000 for first-time donors.
 Your compensation will be discussed with you during your consultation with our staff.
 Donors are paid their full compensation upon completion of the cycle.